This article is for customers who want to optionally self-manage the ECDN DNS domain and SSL certificates.

 - Define and create ECDN server instance - follow steps here: http://ibm .biz/cloud-video-ecdn-getting-started.

-- After ECDN VMs are installed, remember to log into each of them and change the default password to what you generally use in production.
+- After ECDN VMs are installed, remember to log into each of them and change the default password to what you generally use in production, as per your corporate standards.

 - Copy the SSL certs to these ECDN servers, and restart Nginx.